Surjith-07/Nuchangeinformatics_Assingment_VotingSystem/README.md

 Implement unit tests for each API in a separate VotingControllerTest class.

 8. Documentation
-Add Javadoc comments to explain the purpose of each class and method.
+Add Javadoc comments to explain the purpose of each class and method.-> (Which will be explained in an video)

 9. Run and Test
-Run the application and test each API using tools like Postman or curl.
+Run the application and test each API using tool Postman.

 11. Additional Considerations
 Handle edge cases, error scenarios, and input validation.